QILI418/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Dr. Qili Gao is a Research Fellow in Urban Mobility and Inequality.
-She received Ph.D. degree from Wuhan University, China.
+Dr. Qili Gao is a Research Fellow in Urban Mobility and Social Inequality.
+She received her Ph.D. degree from Wuhan University, China.
 Her research interests include spatial-temporal data mining, urban informatics, and analysis on human mobility and social inequality for urban and transport planning.
-She has published several papers in human mobility pattern, jobs-housing relationship, segregation and transport-based inequality.
+She has published several papers in human mobility pattern, jobs-housing relationship, socio-spatial segregation and transport-based inequality.
 She was also awarded the National Natural Science Foundation of China for Youth and the Postdoctoral Science Foundation of China.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.